Wanted: Monty Mole: Reception

 Wanted: Monty Mole reached number 2 in the all-formats sales charts behind Daley Thompson's Decathlon in the week up to 13 September 1984.
 It topped the ZX Spectrum charts in the same week before being replaced by Daley Thompson's Decathlon the following week.
 Gremlin Graphics reported that they had sold 20,000 copies in the first six weeks.

-The game received a positive reception from critics.
+The game was positively received by critics.
 Crash rated it 92%, describing it as a "fantastic Jet Set Willy type of game with excellent graphics and a good use of colour throughout".
 Personal Computer Games gave it 80%, saying "if you can put up with a measure of frustration, Monty Mole will unearth a great deal of action for your money", while also praising the graphics.

 It also won Crash magazine's readers award for best platform game in 1984.